Selly Oak: Education

-Schools include Selly Oak School, Selly Park Girls Technology College, St Edwards RC, Raddlebarn Primary & Nursery, Tiverton Road, and St Mary's C of E Primary School.
+Schools in Selly Oak include Selly Oak School, Selly Park Girls Technology College, St Edwards RC Primary School, Raddlebarn Primary & Nursery, Tiverton Road Primary School, and St Mary's C of E Primary School.

 The following is the history of the schools in Selly Oak Ward taken from the Victoria County History that was published in 1964 and accordingly the information requires updating.

-St Edwards RC Primary School, Elmdon Road: The school opened 1874 as St Paul’s RC School, in new buildings with one schoolroom and one classroom.
+St Edwards RC Primary School, Elmdon Road: The school opened 1874 as St Paul's RC School, in new buildings with one schoolroom and one classroom.
 It moved into new buildings in 1895 and the name changed to St Edwards RC School.
 A new schoolroom was provided in 1897 increasing the accommodation for 120 children.
 It was altered and enlarged in 1909 and further improvements were required in 1912.
 In 1953 it was reorganised for Junior and Infants.
 Teaching was conducted by the Sisters of the Charity of St Paul.

-St Mary’s C of E Primary School, High Street, Selly Oak (Bristol Road):
+St Mary's C of E Primary School, High Street, Selly Oak (Bristol Road):

 It opened as a National School in 1860 with accommodation for 252 children.
 It was enlarged in 1872 and ten years later the boys and girls were separated.
-When St Mary’s National School was opened in Hubert Road Bournbrook in 1885 the girls were transferred there and the National School was used for boys and infants.
+When St Mary's National School was opened in Hubert Road Bournbrook in 1885 the girls were transferred there and the National School was used for boys and infants.
 In 1898 the schools were united for administration and called Selly Oak and Bournbrook Schools.
 A third department was opened in 1898, in Dawlish Road, to accommodate 545 senior girls and the Infants department.
 Selly Oak School was used for junior girls and Infants.
 Bournbrook School was used for boys with accommodation for 200 boys provided at the Bournbrook Technical Institute from 1901 to 1903.
 The original school was on the Bristol Road between Frederick Road and Harborne Lane.
 It was rebuilt on Lodge Hill Road and the old building was demolished in order to widen the road.

-The Selly Oak and Bournbrook Temporary Council School was opened by King’s Norton and Northfield UDC in 1903 in the room that was previously used as an annexe of Selly Oak and Bournbrook C of E School.
+The Selly Oak and Bournbrook Temporary Council School was opened by King's Norton and Northfield UDC in 1903 in the room that was previously used as an annexe of Selly Oak and Bournbrook C of E School.
 The premises were not satisfactory and the school was closed in 1904 when Raddlebarn Lane Temporary Council School was opened.
 Selly Oak School was damaged in 1908 by a gale and the premises were condemned in 1912.
-The schools were separated in 1914 with the 1885 Hubert Road and 1898 Dawlish Road buildings becoming St Wulstan’s C of E school.
-Selly Oak School became St Mary’s C of E School.
-In 1946 accommodation was also provided in the People’s Hall, Oak Tree Lane.
+The schools were separated in 1914 with the 1885 Hubert Road and 1898 Dawlish Road buildings becoming St Wulstan's C of E school.
+Selly Oak School became St Mary's C of E School.
+In 1946 accommodation was also provided in the People's Hall, Oak Tree Lane.